BenNilsson/Pinecone/README.md

 <p>Pinecone Networking is a lightweight C# networking library designed for use in multiplayer games, made for the Unity game engine.</p>

+<i>Pinecone is currently re-ceiving a re-work in a private repo.
+This repo showcases my final state of my FYP</i>

 # Architecture
 Pinecone is set up with the Server & Client in one project in order to speed up the development process and productivity.